-[00:48:51] Jeffrey Rosen: Thank you for that, Laura Kalman.
-So many interesting observations, ranging from the comparison of Chief Justice Roberts and Chief Justice Hughes, which several of our friends in the chat have asked you to do, to the idea that it's significant by what margins the court is striking down laws in terms of the effectiveness of a critique.
-Ken Kersch, last words in this great discussion is to you.
-I'll let you sign us off in whatever way you think best, but I will ask you as you noted there are different conservative critiques of the New Deal ranging from the radical claim that it's inconsistent with text and original understanding, therefore the whole thing has to fall, to a more pragmatic idea that some adjustment of doctrine may be appropriate without throwing the baby out with a bath water.
+[00:48:06] Jeffrey Rosen: Thank you for that, Laura Kalman.
+So many interesting observations ranging from the comparison of Chief Justice Roberts and Chief Justice Hughes, which several of our friends in the chat have asked you to do, to the idea that it's significant by what margins the Court is striking down laws in terms of the effectiveness of a critique.
+Ken Kersch, last word in this great discussion is to you.
+I'll let you sign us off in whatever way you think best.
+But I will ask you, as you noted, there are different conservative critiques of the New Deal, ranging from the radical claim that it's inconsistent with text and original understanding, therefore, the whole thing has to fall, to a more pragmatic idea that some adjustment of doctrine may be appropriate without throwing the baby out with the bath water.
 As a historian in your own study of the conservative movement, what do you think is the most convincing critique of the New Deal court, and how would you urge the Supreme Court to proceed?

-[00:49:50] Ken Kersch: At the most basic level and maybe even Jeff Shesol [laughs] would agree with me about this, at the most basic level the conservative critique of the New Deal court created by... initially by Franklin Roosevelt and of New Deal liberals generally, and of liberals generally, is that they don't care about the Constitution.
-That essentially their main interest is in policy and this is my reference to Jeff Shesol's comments, they don't actually like talking about the Constitution.

-[00:50:29] Ken Kersch: And I think Biden, despite being quite knowledgeable about it and chair of the Senate Judiciary Committee in the Senate, someone very focused on the Constitution, his constituency, his party, does not really want to frame the current debates in constitutional terms.
-They rarely talk about it and I think in an odd way this is the legacy of 1937, or the Franklin

-Roosevelt, that precisely because of what Laura and Jeff had just said about the context of the fight during FDR, I mean we can understand why he was so for many, many reasons so impatient.
+[00:49:05] Ken Kersch: At the most basic level, and maybe even Jeff Shesol would agree with me about this.
+At the most basic level, the conservative critique of the New Deal court created initially by Franklin Roosevelt, and of New Deal liberals generally, and of liberals generally, is that they don't care about the Constitution.
+That essentially their main interest is in policy-and this is my reference to Jeff Shesol's comments-they don't like actually talking about the Constitution.
+And I think Biden despite being quite knowledgeable about it, and chair of the Senate Judiciary Committee in the Senate, someone very focused on the Constitutional terms.
+They rarely talk about it, and I think in an odd way this is the legacy of 1937, or Franklin Roosevelt.
+That precisely because of what Laura and Jeff just said about the context of the fight during FDR, we can understand why he was for many, many reasons, so impatient.

-[00:51:19] Ken Kersch: But part of the impatience was that the Liberals and his party dominated the entire rest of the federal government, and by 1936 pretty much all the state governments as well.
-So, the Constitution to them was standing... and the Supreme Court's understanding of it by one vote margin toward the end, was basically a finger in the dike that was preventing everything from taking its natural political course.
-And to a certain extent, once that dam was broken and FDR eventually pointed, you know, the entire Supreme Court along with his successor Truman, that essentially the Liberals were stuck with this idea of first of all they were completely dominant for a very long period of time, they had complete control of the Supreme Court and essentially this history where the Constitution was viewed as a barrier to things we want to do.
+[00:50:34] Ken Kersch: But part of the impatience was that the liberals and his party dominated the entire rest of the federal government, and by 1936 pretty much all the state governments as well.
+So the Constitution to them was standing-and the Supreme Court's understanding of it by one vote margin toward the end-was basically a finger in the dike that was preventing everything from taking its natural political course.
+And to a certain extent, once that dam was broken, and FDR eventually pointed the entire Supreme Court, along with his successor Truman-that essentially the liberals were stuck with this idea of first of all they were completely dominant for a very long period of time.
+They had complete control of the Supreme Court, and essentially this history where the Constitution was viewed as a barrier to things we want to do.